-The other mistake that people make when they pursue a design patent is that they think that a design patent will protect the general look shown in the drawings of the design patent.
+The other mistake people make when they pursue a design patent is that they think a design patent will protect the general look shown in the drawings of the design patent.
 However, a design patent protects only the specific look shown in the drawings.

 Helpful resources on design patents

 Let’s discuss your invention and goals.
 I am based in Orange County and work with inventors throughout the United States.
 You can call me, patent attorney James Yang, at (949) 433-0900, or book a consultation here.

 A design patent is easier to get than a utility patent.
 Typically, the allowance rate for a design patent application is about 80%, whereas the allowance rate for a utility patent application is about 55%.